-With the Indonesian government recently introducing its biggest regulatory bonanza in decades, the 'Omnibus Law' and its regulations, we will take a closer look at the implications for investors and the broader prospects for Indonesia’s energy transition, with a focus on solar, energy storage and EV charging infrastructure.
+With the Indonesian government recently introducing its biggest regulatory bonanza in decades, the 'Omnibus Law' and its regulations, it is a great time to take a closer look at the implications for investors and the broader prospects for Indonesia’s energy transition, with a focus on solar, energy storage and EV charging infrastructure.

-In this session, K&L Gates’ Marius Toime and Mott MacDonald’s Philip Napier-Moore and Nonthi Cherdsanguan will explore the key issues shaping the commercial, regulatory and technical investment landscape of Indonesia, Southeast Asia’s largest market.
+In this webinar, K&L Gates’ Marius Toime and Mott MacDonald’s Philip Napier-Moore and Nonthi Cherdsanguan explore the key issues shaping the commercial, regulatory and technical investment landscape of Indonesia, Southeast Asia’s largest market.

 - The 'Omnibus Law' and its implications for Indonesia's solar, energy storage and EV sectors;